sahil9878/Sahil_16103070_Calculator/README.md

 A Simple calculator made using javascript and CSS.

 # Instructions
-1. prerequisites : An updated web browser
+prerequisites : An updated web browser
+1. All the files should be present in the same folder.
 2. Open calculator.html
+3. Enter data through keyboard or mouse.

 # files
 1) bg.jpg (background image)